 British Columbia’s approach to addressing struggling students gives a great deal of flexibility to local schools and districts.
 At the school level, teachers can refer struggling students to a Learning Assistance Teacher (LAT), who is responsible for working with students who have mild to moderate difficulties in learning and behavior.
-Some schools have a designated LAT position, while in others this position is combined with other support services.
+Some schools have a designated LAT position, while in other schools this position is combined with other support services.
 The LAT works with the classroom teacher to design academic supports for the student, which can include short-term individual or small group teaching to help close knowledge or skills gaps.
 Additional supports for struggling students are designed at the district level.
 For example, districts receive funding to provide summer learning, which can include remedial courses.
-The 2020 Framework for Enhancing Student Learning also requires districts and schools to develop local partnerships to address the needs of struggling student populations, including Indigenous students.
+The 2020 Framework for Enhancing Student Learning requires districts and schools to develop local partnerships to address the needs of struggling student populations, including Indigenous students.

 In British Columbia, there is also an emphasis on inclusion of students with special needs in the mainstream education system.
 The basic allocation to each district factors in the costs of education for students with learning disabilities, students with mild intellectual disabilities, students requiring moderate behavior supports, and students who are gifted.
 Students with more severe disabilities, including those with severe physical handicaps, serious mental illness, autism, and those requiring intensive behavioral interventions, receive supplementary funding.